shuaiwang981108/shuaiwang981108.github.io/_pages/about.md

 My background and history
 ======
 I am from Tsingtao, China.
-I earned my Bachelor’s degree from the School of Enviornment Southern University of Science and Technology (SUSTech) in 2022, working with Dr. Daniel Giammar.
+I earned my Bachelor’s degree from the [School of Enviornment](https://ese.sustech.edu.cn/index.html?locale=en_US) in [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/en/) in 2021, working with Dr. Chongxuan Liu.
 I was a McDonnell Scholar and a China Risun Group (Hong Kong) Fellow.
 Before that, I earned my Master of Science degree at Peking University in 2017 and a Bachelor’s degree at China University of Mining and Technology (Beijing) in 2014.